MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task03.md

 Disconnect the battery

-_Note: the battery may already be disconnected._
+_Note: the battery may already be disconnected._ If you think that the battery is disconnected, skip to the **Verification** step below to be sure.

 ## Procedure